AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 Promise B: fulfilled ✅
 ```

-This is working as expected because `Promise.all` doesn't _cancel_ the remaining pending Promises as soon as it rejects.
+This is working as expected because `Promise.all` doesn't _cancel_ the remaining Promise callbacks when it rejects.
 Thus, the remaining Promise callbacks still get queued in the event loop and run when it's their turn.
 So even though `Promise.all` rejected after Promise C rejected, Promises A and B still got a chance to settle.
-It's just that we didn't have to _wait_ for those other Promises to settle before we rejected the outer Promise, allowing us to handle a rejection sooner.
+It's just that we didn't have to _wait_ for those other Promises to settle before we rejected the outer Promise, allowing us to handle rejections as early as possible.

 What would happen if Promises A or B were to also reject after `Promise.all` rejected?
 Technically, they would just reject `Promise.all`'s already-rejected Promise.
 And rejecting a settled Promise doesn't do anything.

-## 3. Bonus: Implementing `Promise.all`
+## Implementing `Promise.all`

 We learned what `Promise.all` is and how to use it, but how does it work under the hood?
 Let's try implementing our own `Promise.all` as an exercise by putting together everything we've learned so far.